 - Now, start your Mac and press Command+R key while the booting process

-- Now, you will enter the backup menu and asked to login
+- Now, you will enter the backup menu and be asked to log in

 - You can then choose the Time machine recovery option